Lide-Dev/Story-of-Nature-Spirit/README.md

 **Lide Game** is a small team that makes indie games.
 We are just learning so there are probably a lot of bugs and less features in this game.
 We apologize about that.
 We will continue to improve continuously.

-Credits
+Credits:
-BGM - Eric Matyas.
+1. BGM - Eric Matyas.
-SFX - ViRiX (David Mckee), Other.
+2. SFX - ViRiX (David Mckee), Other.
-Some Character Designs - Akbar Hari Mukti, Muttafiah.
+3. Some Character Designs - Akbar Hari Mukti, Muttafiah.
-Programmer - Herlandro T.
+4. Programmer - Herlandro T.

 *If you at this project and we not included your name on it, i'm apologize for that.
 You can email me at herlandrotri@gmail.com*